Australia–China relations: Public opinion

 Australia and 49% believed the same for Taiwan.
 13% believed that an attack on Taiwan by China will happen soon.
 62% of Australians also believed that China was a "very aggressive" country.

-As well as a military threat, many Australians see China as a security threat.
-In 2022, two-thirds of Australians (63%) say China is ‘more of a security threat’ to Australia, while 33% say China is ‘more of an economic partner’ to Australia.

 In 2022, a poll conducted by the Lowy Institute showed that 51% of Australians would support sending military support to Taiwan if China were to invade, up from 43% in 2021.
 The same survey showed only 12% trusted China on foreign affairs, down from 16% in 2021 and 52% in 2018.

+In 2025, according to a Lowy Institute poll, Australian public opinion on China is nearly evenly divided, with 50% viewing it as an economic partner and 47% as a security threat.
+Although perceptions have improved slightly since their lowest point in 2022, trust and confidence in China remain low, with 69% of Australians believing it is likely China will become a military threat within the next 20 years.
+Additionally, 67% support Australia acquiring nuclear-powered submarines, and 60% favor increased cooperation with allies to deter China's potential use of military force.
+Former Prime Minister Scott Morrison, while referring to the poll, stated that shifting public attitudes in Australia toward viewing China more as an economic partner than a security threat reflected the effectiveness of the Chinese Communist Party's "influence operations".
+He warned that such changes in perception were part of a deliberate CCP strategy to weaken democratic vigilance by fostering complacency.
+Morrison emphasized that this manipulation of public opinion posed a serious risk, asserting that it was vital for citizens in Western democracies to remain alert to the underlying strategic threat from Beijing.